 - See our standard reply template that you can use as a starting point at the bottom of this article.

-5. Only follow up if need be.
+5. Only follow up if need be

 Your goal in responding to reviews is to create a “first contact resolution” experience, meaning that you want to take care of the customer’s issues on the first attempt.
 If you do a good job of “Acknowledge, Apologize, and Make it Right,” then mission accomplished—there’s a good chance that the customer will return and update their review with a higher rating.
-Even if they don’t return, you’ve at least created a public response so that you’re not scaring other customer away.
+Even if they don’t return, you’ve at least created a public response so that you’re not scaring other customers away.
 That in itself is hugely important.

 Customers who experience ‘first contact resolution’ are twice as likely to visit again.

 If you need to follow-up with a customer based on a question or response they leave, great.
 If you happen to know that the customer has returned to your business and had a good experience, feel free to ask them to update their review if they don’t do so on their own.
 Just remember to keep it a polite request.

 6. Contact your SpotOn support team for help.